 Explores how diverse societies, cities and urban phenomena are represented in film at different points in history, explores theories of urbanism and individual relationships to cities and urban society and institutions.
 Course Information: Previously listed as UPP 205.
 Students are required to view films outside of regular class hours.
+Class schedule information: To be properly registered, students must enroll in one Lecture and one Discussion/Recitation.
 Individual and Society course.